Property valuation bands

 Your bill states which band applies to your home.
 Generally, the higher the value of your home, the more likely it will fall into a higher band and the more you will pay.

-- Surrey County Council's precept increased by 6% overall.
-This was made up of a 3% increase on the basic figure and a 3% increase for Adult Social Care.
+- Surrey County Council's precept increased by 3% overall.
+This was made up of a 3% increase on the basic figure and a 0% increase for adult social care.

-- The Office for the Police and Crime Commissioner's precept increased by 5.3%.
+- The Office for the Police and Crime Commissioner's precept increased by £24 (band D)

 For more detailed information see: